-Anyone else having problems with motivation?
+Is anyone else having problems with motivation?
 Inability to stick with a particular project for long enough?
 Compulsively checking your phone for updates, emails, new messages, social media notifications, and even new texts?
 A constant desire to purchase new things?
 Get a new job?
 Buy a new car?
-Travel to a different country because your day to day life seems sooo boring?
+Travel to a different country because your day-to-day life seems sooo boring?
 Or, it’s just me?

 But why is that?
 Why aren’t we disciplined enough?
 Why social media feels so good?
-And what we can do to finally get our shit together and commit to certain task until it’s finally complete?
+And what we can do to finally get our shit together and commit to certain tasks until they are finally complete?

 To explain this best, we first need to take a detour.
 To go back a few thousand years ago in the past.

 The Origins of Novelty-Seeking Human Traits

 It all started a long, long, time ago…

 Imagine life on Earth 200,000 years ago for a moment.
 We were half man half monkeys – or as scientists named our ancestors, Homo Sapiens.
 We were a small crew of folks hanging around and trying to survive all the dangers the savanna had to offer.
 We didn’t have yet weapons, armor, pottery, nor we could call a takeaway.

 Or as Tupac would have said – or probably tattooed using black cobra ink on his stomach – if he was alive back then, “Thug Life!”

 The scenery didn’t change much for years.
 We hang around the campfire and we were trying to communicate using gestures and screaming sounds.
 Not quite charming.

 Every now and then part of the gang – the most fierce ones – set on a journey.
 Or should we say on a mission?
 Their task was to find food and other stuff that would somehow make our small village a bit fancier.